 Mauritius is an island country located in the Indian Ocean off the coast of East Africa, around 800km east of Madagascar.
-Mauritius consists of two main islands - Mauritius and Rodrigues - and the smaller outer islands of St Brandon, Agalega and the Chagos Archipelago.
-The island of Mauritius is volcanic, with coastal plains and a central plateau, surrounded by coral reefs.
+Mauritius consists of two main islands - Mauritius and Rodrigues - and the smaller outer islands of Agalega, Tromelin, Cargados Carajos and the Chagos Archipelago.

+The island of Mauritius is volcanic, with coastal plains and a central plateau, surrounded by coral reefs230.
 Mauritius has a maritime tropical climate, with two seasons, a warm and humid summer, and a cool dry winter.
-The country is subject to major weather events - cyclones and floods events.
-The island of Mauritius has several perennial rivers, having their sources in the central plateau, and a very rich coastal ecosystem, including sandy beaches, coastal dunes, rocky shores, coastal wetlands, mangroves, lagoon corals, coral reefs and seagrass beds.
-Mauritius also has significant terrestrial biodiversity and has been designated as a 'Centre of Plant Diversity' by IUCN.
-The island has a high level of endemism due to the island's age (>8.9 million years) and isolation from the continental landmass.
+The country is subject to major weather events - cyclones and floods events231.
+The island of Mauritius has several perennial rivers, having their sources in the central plateau, and a very rich coastal ecosystem, including sandy beaches, coastal dunes, rocky shores, coastal wetlands, mangroves, lagoon corals, coral reefs and seagrass beds232.
+Mauritius also has significant terrestrial biodiversity and has been designated as a 'Centre of Plant Diversity' by IUCN233.
+The island has a high level of endemism due to the island's age (>8.9 million years) and isolation from the continental landmass234.
 The islands are very densely populated, which puts significant pressure on land use.
 As land is scarce, competition for land is high between urban expansion, agricultural needs, industry and tourism expansion and forests.

 The Yale Environmental Performance Index ranks Mauritius 90 out of 180 countries.
-Mauritius obtains lowest scores in relation to agriculture (nitrogen management), air pollution (SO2 and NOX emissions), and forests (tree cover loss).
-In the ND GAIN index, Mauritius has a low vulnerability score for climate change impacts and high readiness score.
-The country faces warming trends and reduced precipitation that put water supply and agriculture at risk, increased frequency of cyclones, including outside the cyclone season, and the economy of the island is largely dependent on climate-sensitive economic sectors such as tourism and fisheries.
+Mauritius obtains lowest scores in relation to agriculture (nitrogen management), air pollution (SO2 and NOX emissions), and forests (tree cover loss)235.
+The high vulnerability score and high readiness score of Mauritius places it in the upperright quadrant of the ND-GAIN Matrix.
+Mauritius is the 81st most vulnerable country and the 32nd most ready country).
+The 2019 World Risk Report has ranked Mauritius as the 47th country with the highest disaster risk.
+The country faces warming trends and reduced precipitation that put water supply and agriculture at risk, increased frequency of cyclones, including outside the cyclone season, and the economy of the island is largely dependent on climate-sensitive economic sectors such as tourism and fisheries237.
 The island's biodiversity is highly threatened.
-89% of endemic flora is considered threatened, in particular coastal flora such as mangroves and wetlands and many animal species are also threatened.
-The number of threatened species increased from 147 in 2005 to 263 in 2019.
-Key pressures include land clearing, degradation and loss of habitats for development purposes, invasive alien species, pollution from land-based activities and impacts from climate change.
-Although fisheries is a key economic sector, the government identified overfishing as a threat to marine ecosystems, especially in Rodrigues.
-In terms of conservation policy, Mauritius has set up marine parks (Balaclava and Blue Bay) and six fishing reserves.
+The number of threatened species increased from 147 in 2005 to 263 in 2019238.
+Key pressures include land clearing, degradation and loss of habitats for development purposes, invasive alien species, pollution from land-based activities and impacts from climate change239.
+Although fisheries is a key economic sector, the government identified overfishing as a threat to marine ecosystems, especially in Rodrigues240.
+In terms of conservation policy, Mauritius has set up marine parks (Balaclava and Blue Bay) and six fishing reserves241.

-In Mauritius, wind and solar power supplied 0.6% of energy in 2017, rising from 0.2% in 2000, according to the International Energy Agency.
-Hydropower also provided 0.6% of energy supply, though it has remained stable in recent decades.
-Biofuels and waste provided a further 14.5%.
-The remainder of the country's energy supply came from oil, 51.1% in 2017, and coal, 33.2%.
+In Mauritius, wind and solar power supplied 4.5% of energy in 2017, rising from 0.2% in 2000, according to the Statistics Mauritius Economic and Social Indicators 2020.
+Hydropower also provided 3.0% of energy, though it has remained stable in recent decades.
+Biofuels and waste provided a further 13.6%.
+The remainder of the country's energy supply came from oil, 28.8% in 2017, and coal, 33.2% as per the Digest of Energy and Water Statistics 2019.
+242